Homoki-Ugyvedi-Iroda/transcribe_redact_TUI/README.md

 It will request the OpenAI API key upon start (see below), but if you don't want to use the redact feature, just press enter here or enter any value you want.

-The first transcription will take a many minutes longer time than later transcriptions, because the models first have to be downloaded (e.g. 2.7 GB for the large model).
+The first transcription may take many minutes longer time than later transcriptions, because the models first have to be downloaded (e.g. 2.7 GB for the large model).
+If you receive a `enforce fail at alloc_cpu.cpp:72 DefaultCPUAllocator not enough memory` error during the first run with large model (even without a GPU), exit the application, restart it, at it may run without any problem next time.

 ## Experiences using the Whisper model